AndyYanxunJiang/toronto-vehicles-speed-analysis/README.md

 The repo is structured as:

+-   `data/00-simulated_data` contains the simulated dataset.
--   `data/01-raw_data` contains the raw data as obtained from X.
+-   `data/01-raw_data` contains the raw data obtained from Open Data Toronto.
--   `data/02-analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned dataset used for analysis and an EDA summary
--   `model` contains fitted models.
+-   `model` contains the saved Bayesian linear regression model.
+-   `other/datasheet` contains the datasheet documenting the dataset, including a Quarto source file and a PDF output file.
+-   `other/llm_usage` contains documentation of language model usage.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other/sketches` contains preliminary sketches and exploratory visuals.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains R scripts for data simulation, downloading, cleaning, testing, exploratory analysis, and model building.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+ChatGPT, specifically GPT-4o and o1-preview was used to assist in the development of this paper.
+The LLM was utilized for support across different aspects of the project, such as data cleaning, data testing, data visualization, model building, and writing the paper.
+The entire chat history can be found in `other/llm_usage/usage.txt`.